Last updated on January 3, 2022

 Product selection is in the hundreds of millions.
-Popular dropshipping portals, for example, AliExpress, Oberlo, and Wholesale2b typically have 25+ product categories and hundreds of subcategories.
+Popular dropshipping portals, such as AliExpress, Oberlo, and Wholesale2b, typically have 25+ product categories and hundreds of subcategories.
 Products of varying colors, sizes, models, prices, and ratings are available in each subcategory.
-Regardless of the niche a seller pursues, there are bound to be items to sell.
+Regardless of the niche you pursue, there are bound to be items to sell.
 Read Picking Products to Dropship.

 Dropshippers enjoy excellent product flexibility.
 A drop shipper can freely change the products she decides to sell, without concern for inventory levels.
-By contrast, traditional retailers often keep low-turnover products on their sites with a focus on selling through the stock.
-Keeping slow-moving products available hinders sales of faster-moving goods.
+By contrast, traditional retailers often keep low-turnover products on their sites to sell through the existing stock.
+Keeping slow-moving products listed hinders the sales of other goods.

 Purchase orders can be small.
-Most suppliers allow dropshippers to buy one unit to fulfill customer orders.
-The benefit of not having product order minimums or to buy in bulk will free up cash to allocate elsewhere, for example, to search engine marketing (SEM) activities.
+Most suppliers allow dropshippers to buy one unit to fulfill a customer order.
+The benefit of not having purchase order minimums will free up cash to allocate elsewhere, for example, to search engine marketing (SEM) campaigns.

 Suppliers range in the millions.
 A robust landscape of manufacturers, wholesalers, and B2B sellers support dropshipping retailers.
 On many websites, suppliers have business profiles, product pages, and feedback scores.
 Those details make it straightforward to find and buy goods from reputable merchants.
 Although many sellers default to sourcing products from China, suppliers are available globally and even in your backyard.
 Suppose you live in Canada.
 You could partner with a local supplier that will send goods to customers.

 Thousands of marketers are available to help promote your store.
 Affiliate marketing is a performance-based advertising model.
 An affiliate (publisher) promotes a product/service online and receives compensation for achieving a specific objective or action.
 A merchant (advertiser) specifies the goal, which is usually a valid sale.
 For example, the merchant will pay an affiliate a 30 percent sales commission.
 A merchant may use one or multiple advertising pricing models, for instance, cost-per-action/acquisition (CPA), cost per sale (CPS), cost per lead (CPL), or pay per lead (PPL).
-Many store owners have affiliate programs.
+Many stores have affiliate programs.
 Affordable and reliable affiliate software tracking apps include iDevAffiliate, Tapfiliate, and ShareASale, which is a popular affiliate network.